Kedar Massenburg: D'Angelo

 Massenburg started managing the soul singer D'Angelo.
 The singer's debut single "Brown Sugar" had done well at radio on Massenburg's East Coast home turf, but had failed to get crucial West Coast airplay.
 EMI worked with Massenburg and flew dozens of West Coast radio programmers and their dates, into New York for a D'Angelo performance, and for upscale dining and lodging accommodations.
 He later told the Minneapolis Star Tribune, "Was it worth it to spend the money to fly all those programmers in?
 Absolutely!
 We saw a substantial increase in radio airplay immediately after the show."

 Erykah Badu

 In 1995, Kedar Entertainment signed one of its first artists: Erykah Badu.
 Massenburg's work on behalf of Badu got him wide notice in the industry.
 His first move was to pass out 1,000 copies of Badu's debut single, "On & On", at the 1996 Soul Train Music Awards.
 "And man, when I heard it banging out of somebody's car going down the street that same night, I knew I had something."
 Badu embodied the new approach Massenburg was looking for.

-Neo Soul
+"Neo soul"

 Massenburg wanted to start a genre that acknowledged the influence of hip-hop and of other electronics-influenced musical styles, but was a return to earlier forms.
+He would coin the term "neo soul" in the short time after the success of D'Angelo's Brown Sugar album.